upn3xt/chrono/journal/JOURNAL.md

 a headache.
 On the other side, parameter work is way more ellaborate and believe that it'll work soon enough, but I HAVE to make a stop to remove the unnecessary null's and just make null checks on certain parts of the code that I don't own like the STl and the LLVM API.
 If I keep going with these nulls it will lead me to rewriting all the project.
 It's either: handle a error, return a error, initialize or whatever else is better than just say null.

+## Nulls were the problem and now I'm getting closer to end this parameter saga

+As much as I would like to keep coding and fixing all the problems today, there's still much to do and finally the code is starting to make sense.
+Also I will be using more of the LLVM API instead of a bunch of arraylists and custom structs.
+It really just makes sense and avoids extra allocation.